 Google Analytics indicates this whitepaper has been download by 500 cities, 62 countries, 20 sub-continents and all 6 continents!
 This is one third of the world!
 These principles are being used across the world to build Smart Cities and Smart Regions. (regions in dark or light blue are using the principles to "build smart cities mindfully").

 Why are Smart Cities an imperative innovation?
-How can locales create a blueprint and form an effective innovation ecosystem of regional multi-stakeholders to stimulate digital transformation and build the right version for their Smart City and Smart Region?
+How can regions create a blueprint and form an effective innovation ecosystem of regional multi-stakeholders to stimulate digital transformation and build the right version of a Smart City and Smart Region?
 In essence creating your own technology cluster to innovate and provision solutions for your region.
 How can regions thrive and meet the challenges of today and tomorrow whilst generating sustainable, environmental and innovation centric economies?

 These are the questions this advisory paper seeks to answer by proposing four simple principles - which are already in deployment throughout the world.
 This advisory paper is relevant for all Smart City and Smart Region stakeholders.
 It is entrepreneur-centric and ideally aligned with the recent statement by the President of France, Emmanuel Macron "I want France to be a startup nation".